Lucia's Blog: 2022

 3. He was with Paul during his first arrest in Judea and his first imprisonment when he went to Rome.

-5. Luke, “the beloved physician” (Col. 4:14), continued with Paul in his times of distress.
+5. Luke, “the beloved physician” (Col. 4:14), continued with Paul during his distress.

 As mentioned in verse 12, Tychicus was Paul’s beloved brother in Christ and a faithful evangelist in the Lord.
 He worked sharing the Gospel in Asia Minor (Acts 20:4; Ephesians 6:21; Colossians 4:7; Titus 3:12).
 No one knows why he sent him to Ephesus, although some suggest that Paul was "in the process of sending him to Ephesus," where he could deliver this letter to Timothy.